gongcaiwang/feedforward_feedback/README.md

 "speech_synthesizer/" folder is for speech decoding model trainig and testing.
 Please refer to "speech_synthesizer/README.md" file for more details.

 ## feedforward and feedback analysis
-"fig3.m", "fig4.m", "fig5.m" are the script for the feedforward and feedback analysis that relates to the main figure 3,4 and 5 in the manuscript.
+"fig3.m", "fig4.m", "fig5.m" are the script for the feedforward and feedback analysis that relates to some main of the plots in the paper.

+"fig3.m" relates to "Figure 3", the feedforward and feedback contribution analysis.

+"fig4.m" relates to "Figure 4", Spatial-temporal receptive fields based on decoding contribution.

+"fig5.m" relates to "Figure 5", The temporal receptive field across anatomical regions.